MULEDASTAGIRIREDDY/cmoscourse/README.md

 •VgsN = Gate to Source voltage of NMOS

 <img width="700" height="313" alt="image" src="https://github.com/user-attachments/assets/442a7d6f-59fe-43f8-bd24-38bc19e1c5ab" />
-Fig 8: Terminal labelling — G, S, D for both PMOS and NMOS with VgsP and VgsN defined Now adding the drain-source voltages as well:
+Terminal labelling — G, S, D for both PMOS and NMOS with VgsP and VgsN defined Now adding the drain-source voltages as well:
 •VdsP = Drain to Source voltage of PMOS (note: for PMOS, current flows from S to D, so VdsP is typically negative) •VdsN = Drain to Source voltage of NMOS (current flows from D to S, so VdsN is positive)